Menu

 Tax year in Mauritius

 The tax year begins on July 1 and ends on June 30 of the following year.
-Tax returns must be submitted to the MRA by September 30 in person or October 15 electronically.
+Tax returns must be submitted to the MRA by September 30 in person or October 15 electronically

 Individual income tax in Mauritius

-The Mauritian tax system is relatively simple to understand.
+The Mauritian tax system is pretty straightforward.

 In Mauritius, not only tax contributions but also social contributions (pensions and retirement) are deducted at source by the employer.
 The system is called PAYE - Pay As You Earn and all administrative procedures are taken care of by the company.